This Snickerdoodle Marble Bread has a crunchy cookie top, luscious interior all marbled with cinnamon sugar.

 - 2 and ¼ cups all-purpose flour

-- cup sugar and 2 TBSP cinnamon mixed together for rolling and place in a bowl.
+- Take the 1 cup sugar and 2 TBSP cinnamon and mix together in a bowl.

 - Butter a standard loaf pan and sprinkle ¼ cup of the cinnamon sugar mixture into the pan.